ColinOrr/colinorr.github.io/_posts/2016-01-21-visual-studio-code-snippets.md

 ----
 <img alt="guid demo" width="720" height="235" data-video="/public/images/visual-studio-code-snippets/guid.gif" />

 It can be handy to seed well known GUIDs in order to test retrieval by ID.
-The
-issue is that no one can remember how may digits are in the stupid things - `guid` snippet to the rescue!
+But no one ever remembers how may digits are in the stupid things - `guid` snippet to the rescue!

 **Note:** you can provide two sample digits in case you make it all the way up to 10.